ShopUp raises $22.5 million to digitize millions of mom-and-pop shops in Bangladesh – TechCrunch

 ShopUp sees immense opportunity in serving neighborhood stores, he said.
 The startup plans to deploy the fresh capital to deepen its partnerships with manufacturers and expand its tech infrastructure.

 It opened an office in Bengaluru earlier this year to hire local tech talent in the nation.
-Indian e-commerce platform Voonik merged with ShopUp this year and both of its co-founders have joined the Bangladeshi startup.
+Indian e-commerce platform Voonik merged with ShopUp this year and both of its co-founders have joined the Bangladeshi startup as its co-founders.
 Zaman said the startup will hire more engineering talent in India.